-This introductory lab examines basic biological concepts by focusing on the structures and function of plants and animals.
+This introductory lab examines basic biological concepts by focusing on the structures and function of plants and animals The laboratory includes microscope work, field trips, dissections and the scientific method.
 Meets for 2 hours per week.
+BL 101.1 students must be currently enrolled in BL 101 or have successfully completed BL 101 within the last three years.